Dev-Tron/programs-app-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.prisma.io/) - This is an orm system that I used to set up me database on the backend of my application.
+- (https://www.prisma.io/) - This is an orm system that I used to set up me database on the backend of my application.
-- [Example resource 2](https://next-auth.js.org/getting-started/example) - Using this guide helped me set up the foundations for completing the validations on my login and sign up forms.
+- (https://next-auth.js.org/getting-started/example) - Using this guide helped me set up the foundations for completing the validations on my login and sign up forms.

 ## Author